cloud-gov/external-domain-broker/README.md

 This also means the broker expects to use a different IAM user and configuration for ALBs and CloudFront distributions.

+There's nothing preventing using AWS commercial resources (IAM users, ALBs, etc) where govcloud resources are expected, so a commercial-only deployment should be possible without any modification.
+Similarly, if CloudFront and Route53 were to be brought into govcloud, nothing would prevent using govcloud resources where commercial resources are expected.

 ## Usage

 When users request a domain service instance, this broker will validate some